-Editor’s note: This is the fourth article in a seven-part series by the presidents of Mennonite Church USA colleges and seminaries.
-From March to June an article by each president will be posted every two weeks.
+Editor’s note: This is the fourth article in a seven-part series by the presidents of Mennonite Church USA higher education institutions.
+From March to May an article by each president will be posted every two weeks.
 The entire series is available at themennonite.org/mhea.
 Sign up for our TMail newsletter and follow us on Facebook to receive the articles.

 Excerpt from MHEA vision statement Joseph is focusing on: Inspired by the gospel’s vision of the reign of God, graduates are equipped to embody Christ’s love, participate in and lead vibrant congregations and witness to their faith.